naps62/ergodox-layout/README.md

 * **Better media keys**.
 Why was Play/Pause so far away?
 And where was Mute?
 I put all my media keys close to each other, including the missing ones
 * **Arrow keys on home row.** I use vim, so I'm always on my home row.
 I use this sometimes to get around, but not as often as to need them on the base row.
 I'm fine with them here
 * I don't use mouse keys.
 They're still set up, and I made some changes as an experiment, but I mostly forgot they exist by now.

+## Tools

+### Keylogger

+For every key press, the keyboard will output a line containing the position of the key in the matrix.
+This allows one to collect usage information, and to build analytics over it, such as a heat map.

+Keyboard output can be caught using `hid_listen`.

+This functionality is enabled by default (via `KEYLOGGER_ENABLE` and `AUTOLOG_ENABLE` in `Makefile`).

 ## Building